p4lang/p4runtime/docs/v1/p4runtime-id-notes.md

 If there are multiple ActionProfile extern object instances, the server maintains state independently for each one.

+There is no known use case for a P4 data plane to know P4Runtime API action profile member id values.
+It is likely that some P4 data plane implementations will use "data plane member id" values as a technique for implementing action profiles, but these values are not visible to the P4 program.
+If such values are in use, it is likely that they will be much smaller than 32 bits wide, and if this is the case, the P4Runtime server is responsible for managing them and performing any needed translation between the P4Runtime API 32-bit values and the data plane values.

 ```
 // Note: All id values directly in a TableAction message (i.e. not